April 19, 2023

 Constant and Often Updates

 Malware world is changing so rapidly that even malware analysts struggle to catch the actual trends.
 Software, which is not designed to predict the future, is just not able to react correspondingly to new threats.
 Having the heuristic engine smoothens the obsolescence rate but still cannot guarantee peak efficiency.
 That’s why having daily (or even hourly!) updates are vital for having the best security you can probably get from your tool.

 Real-time, or proactive protection scanning, is the function that supposes the constant background monitoring of all processes running in your system.
 You are opening the folder - AV-tool checks it.
 You are starting the app - AV checks it, too.
 That feature may have a high resource consumption, especially on weak systems with HDD, but the profits are much higher.
 If the anti-malware program has a well-done heuristic engine (which is the basis for proactive protection), it nails all possible malware injection attempts.

 Moderate Resources Consumption

 Is it a pleasant situation to have your PC completely frozen because of the anti-malware software activity?
 We don’t think so.
-Security tools must not take 80+% of your CPU power, comparable to some of the malware types.
+Security tools must not take 80+% of your CPU power, comparable to some malware types.
 A proper anti-malware protection tool must be sparing to the computer resources, especially on weak and outdated devices.

 Automated System Cleanup

 It is hard to imagine PC usage without having an Internet connection.
 Most of our daily activities are related to the Internet - in this or that form.
-Meanwhile, the network is the main source of threats and just ordinary garbage files that fill our system.
-A proper anti-malware software must have the functionality of regular scan & cleanup of the system.
+Meanwhile, the network is the main source of threats and just ordinary garbage files that fill the system.
+Good anti-malware software must have the functionality of regular scan & cleanup of the system.
 It is ideal when it has both automatic mode and a schedule set up manually - to give the user maximum options.